Skip to Content Top

 When you are dealing with charges of this nature, it is vital that you do not try to defend yourself.
 Your relationship with your family and your children is potentially on the line and you cannot afford to go without proper representation.
 Should you choose to hire our firm to represent you, you can rely on us to aggressively defend you from these charges.

-Dedicated Domestic Violence Lawyers Serving Hillsboro
+Dedicated Domestic Violence Lawyers Serving Hillsboro, OR

 Our goal is to help you get past the criminal charges you are facing so you can move on without lasting consequences.
 We are not afraid to work hard to build a strong defense strategy and fight for you in court.

 With 8 decades of combined experience, we have helped many of our clients achieve positive outcomes for their cases.
 Domestic violence charges can carry heavy penalties and we are here to help you protect your future and freedom.
-Our comprehensive knowledge of Hillsboro's legal landscape allows us to provide locally-relevant advice, enhancing the effectiveness of our defense strategies.
+Our comprehensive knowledge of Hillsboro's legal landscape allows us to provide locally relevant advice, enhancing the effectiveness of our defense strategies.

 If you or someone you love are in legal trouble, do not hesitate to call a Hillsboro domestic violence lawyer at (503) 461-5005to schedule a consultation.